agentsgams/agentsgams.github.io/README.md

   code
 ```

 This is all pure HTML, JS, and CSS so no dependencies are required or a full stack website.

-If you decide to use some code from agents gams (which, why should you), you should check out the license.
+If you decide to use some code from agents gams (which, why should you it sucks), you should check out the license.
 It has some great information of what you can or cannot do.

 ## Contributing